Peterborough Historical Society changes name, adds some cultureBy MEGHAN PIERCE

 Union Leader Correspondent January 24.
 2013 8:52PM

-The Peterborough Historical Society building, circa 1930, is now to be called the Monadnock Center for History and Culture.
-(Courtesy)
+PETERBOROUGH - The Peterborough Historical Society announced this week that it is now the Monadnock Center for History and Culture.

 "It is a really exciting time," said Gordon Peery, president of the Peterborough Historical Society's Board.

 The name change reflects the direction the organization has been heading in over the past 10 years, executive director Michelle Stahl said.

 "I think the shift in the regional focus and with the cultural focus has really been addressing what people are interested in," she said.
 "We really want to break down the barrier for the people participating in the programing that we're offering."

 Several board members live outside of Peterborough and about 15 to 20 percent of the Society's membership is from out of town, Stahl said.